Oracle cloud at customer

 Oracle Cloud at Customer – Custom Storage Solutions

-Oracle Cloud@Customer is provisioned with storage provided by Exadata Storage Servers.
+Oracle Cloud@Customer is provided with storage by Exadata Storage Servers.
 The storage allocation is managed by Oracle Automatic Storage Management (ASM):

 • Exadata Storage Servers: These servers provide the storage for the Oracle Cloud@Customer solution.
 Users benefit from Exadata’s intelligent performance and scalability features without requiring direct administrative access.